MicrosoftDocs/microsoft-salescopilot-docs/articles/share-crm-record-teams-conversation.md

 Your administrator needs to [turn on this feature](share-crm-record-admin.md) before you can use it.

-1. In the body of the email or calendar invite, type a forward slash (/) symbol. the Sales app displays a list of recently accessed records.
+1. In the body of the email or calendar invite, type a forward slash (/) symbol.
+The Sales app displays a list of recently accessed records.

 1. Select a record from the list or search for a record by entering the first few letters of the record name.